staking-foundation/docs/docs/50-dao.md

 ### Vote delegation

-Participating in Diva governance can be time consuming.
+Participating in Diva governance can be demanding.
 For this reason, DIVA token holders are offered to either:

 - Select a delegate who will vote on their behalf, or
 - Self-delegate their tokens to vote directly.